urbanware-org/wideredist/README.md

 #### Cronjob

-Finally, you may add a cronjob to `/etc/crontab` to automatically download the latest definitions, e. g. each hour:
+Finally, you may add a cronjob to `/etc/crontab` to automatically download the latest definitions, e.g. each hour:

 ```bash
 # Download and redistribute latest Windows Defender definitions